Custom Types

 }

-Once defined the custom type can be used in functions:
+Once defined the custom type can be used in functions to create values by calling their constructors.

 fn datums() {

-// Fields can be given in any order
+// Named fields can be given in any order

 }